Traveling Spouse Straining Your Marriage? How Couples Therapy in Sugar Land, TX Can Help

 Long separations can breed insecurity.
 You might start to question your partner’s fidelity, find yourself… in cycles of suspicion and accusation born out of the distance you feel growing between you.
 As the distance grows, your emotional needs become unmet, at times boundaries are ignored, and you feel that the respect you have from your relationship erodes.

 You need more than “good morning” and “good night” texts.
 Talk to your partner and establish a time when you can truly chat, a time when you are both available to listen and share feelings, frustrations, wins, and losses.
 You need time to go beyond the logistics.
-Keeping the conversation going is an important part to staying connected.
+Keeping the conversation going is an important part of staying connected.

 Don’t wait until you’re drowning to ask for help.
-Couples counseling, like the services at Southern Pine Counseling, can help you address issues before they turn into resentment.
+Couples therapy, like the services at Southern Pine Counseling, can help you address issues before they turn into resentment.
 Think of it as a little coaching session to keep your relationship on track and in tip-top shape.
 You would not hesitate to ask a coach about your tennis or golf game, so why wait to ask for a little help on your relationship?
 Click here for your free 15-minute consultation.

 No one expects you to do it all alone.
 Reach out to friends, family, or community support groups.
 Whether it’s a listening ear or a helping hand, your support network can lighten the load and remind you that you’re not alone.